osalvador/ReplicaDB/ARCHITECTURE_DECISIONS.md

 - The deployment exposes actionable health and metrics for every Phase 3 recovery path.
 - The plan exits when the documented API-cluster plus worker topology passes integration, failure, and load checks with measured concurrency limits.

+#### Phase 3.4: Hybrid Worker Load Distribution

+**Status**: APPROVED; not started.

+Phase 3.4 improves worker-fleet fairness without introducing a central dispatcher, a worker registry, an external broker, or a second source of truth.
+It depends on the durable worker runtime from Phase 3.2 and the health/metrics and process-validation foundations from Phase 3.3.
+Its objective is approximate uniformity of real worker utilization, not strict round-robin assignment or perfect equality.

+The phase preserves the Phase 3.2 claim and fencing contract and adds two local admission lanes:

+- **Directed notification lane**: each worker gets at most one directed claim opportunity per `replicadb_runs` notification.
+Duplicate notifications for the same `runId` are coalesced.
+When the worker has capacity it calls `claimRequested(runId)`; if that claim is empty, it performs at most one immediate `claimNextEligible()` fallback.
+The fallback never chains, and a notification does not create one directed attempt per free slot.
+- **Generic refill lane**: startup, listener reconnect, periodic polling, and run completion create refill opportunities.
+The worker may create at most one `claimNextEligible()` opportunity per currently free slot.
+Refill opportunities are coalesced and bounded and never prefetch a `JobRun` or hold a database row before the claim.

+The local admission behavior is part of the phase contract:

+- The capacity permit is acquired immediately before a claim opportunity and remains held through the claimed run's coordination and execution lifetime.
+Jitter and cooldown must not consume a run slot while waiting.
+- Each worker uses a small independent random jitter.
+After every successful claim, a bounded cooldown delays that worker's next generic refill opportunity.
+This cooldown is the primary control against a fast worker monopolizing a sustained backlog.
+- Repeated empty or duplicate claims may increase a decaying contention backoff for later generic opportunities.
+The backoff is capped and must not permanently penalize a worker that loses a race.
+- There is no age-based priority escape from the cooldown.
+A maximum delay and mandatory polling provide the starvation guard; `available_at` and the existing PostgreSQL queue ordering remain authoritative.
+- `max-concurrent-runs` remains the worker capacity boundary.
+With different capacities, the expected share is proportional to the configured slots; the fairness comparison uses normalized busy-slot time rather than raw run count.

+Phase 3.4 does not change leases, `available_at`, retry/recovery semantics, cancellation delivery, watermarks, or token-fenced finalization.
+It does not use SQL random ordering to distribute work and does not treat notification arrival as proof of ownership.
+The only durable work item remains `JobRun`.

+The primary fairness measure is `busy-slot-seconds / max-concurrent-runs` per worker over a sustained-backlog window.
+Normalized completed-run count is secondary because run sizes and durations differ.
+Queue age remains an operational signal and must be measured, but it does not override the admission policy.
+Metrics must identify workers through bounded operational dimensions such as `executor_identity` at the aggregation boundary and must never include run ids, job ids, credentials, lease tokens, or resolved configuration values.

+Phase 3.4 exits when:

+- No worker exceeds its configured concurrent-run capacity, including during duplicate notifications, polling overlap, reconnects, and run completion races.
+- Under a sustained backlog, normalized busy-slot time is approximately balanced for workers with equal capacity and proportional for workers with different capacity.
+- A directed notification produces no more than one directed claim and one general fallback per worker, while generic refill never exceeds the number of free slots.
+- Jitter, cooldown, and contention backoff remain bounded, do not hold execution slots while waiting, and do not prevent eligible work from being discovered by startup, reconnect, or periodic polling.
+- Duplicate notifications, missed notifications, worker loss, cancellation, retry recovery, stale-worker fencing, and incremental watermark commit retain the Phase 3.2 behavior.
+- A reproducible multi-worker test records aggregate busy-slot time, claim outcomes, queue age, and throughput for enough work and time to distinguish distribution from a single scheduling race.

 #### Phase 3 dependency and overall exit criteria

 ```text